 - No player may register for more than 1 team within the same league without prior approval from the PSL.

-- Rosters must be submitted and a waiver form must be signed before any player may take the court.
+- Rosters must be submitted and waivers must be signed before any player may take the court.

-- Rosters must be finalized and no changes are allowed after the 2nd week of play.
+- Rosters must be finalized and no changes are allowed after the first week of play.
 Any changes after your first game must be emailed to PSL staff.

-- No player who is not on your roster and signed a waiver form may play in the league.
+- No player who is not on your roster and signed our waivers may play in the league.

 - As per our Inclusivity Statement, players should register and play in the way that most closely aligns with their gender identity.

-- A team can start play with 5 players (2 woman minimum) or 4 players (1 woman minimum).
+- A team may play with 5 players (2 woman minimum) or 4 players (1 woman minimum) if necessary.